primaryobjects/datasciencecoursera/getdata-005/README.md

 ### meanStd.csv

 Contains the merged set of train and test data, extracting only features relating to *mean* and *standard deviation*.
-Each row is labeled with an activity name.
-Each column is labeled with a feature name, sourced from *UCI HAR Dataset/features.txt*.
+Each row is labelled with a descriptive activity name.
+Each column is labelled with a descriptive feature name, sourced from *UCI HAR Dataset/features.txt*.

 ### tidy.csv